-Learning just a little bit of the languages of the places you visit on your travels will enhance your visit and make sure that you get so much more out of the experience.
+Speaking just a little of the local language as you travel and learning as much as you can, even just a few basic phrases of the destinations you visit on your travels will enhance your visit and make sure that you get so much more out of the experience.

 I am absolutely god awful at languages, I always have been.
 Despite being taught French at school, having Japanese practically beaten into me since childhood by my martial arts training and my extended stay in Germany in my late teens which should have at least made some of the language stick through osmosis if nothing else, I am barely conversational in these languages!

 And I suspect that when I do speak to a native speaker of French, German or Japanese I actually sound like I am having a stroke when I attempt to ask for another drink or say hello.

 Because of this complete mental block when it comes to learning a new language, I have always been in complete and utter awe of anyone who is bilingual, especially those people who seem to pick it up effortlessly and are practically fluent in a week or two!
 Okay, it’s more like jealousy than awe, but still.